Fernando Egozcue: Biography

-In addition to his activity as a composer, Egozcue has participated in the academic field.
-From 1997 to 2003 he was a music teacher and director of the Music Municipal School of Coslada (Madrid).
+In addition to his activity as a composer from 1997 to 2003 he was a music teacher and director of the Music Municipal School of Coslada (Madrid).
 He has also been panel judge in the XVIII Contest on Spanish Dance Choreography and Flamenco celebrated at the Canal Theatre of Madrid in 2009.

-As his journey has unfolded, he has received numerous appreciations and prizes.
-Yet in 1979 he was awarded first prize in the Guitar National Contest of San Lorenzo in Argentina.
+In 1979 he was awarded first prize in the Guitar National Contest of San Lorenzo in Argentina.
 He was also elected finalist at the XII Music Awards in 2008, granted by the Spanish Music Academy, in the category of "Best Player of Classical Music" with the violinist Ara Malikian for their record Lejos.
-And in 2010 he was finalist at the XIII Max Awards of the Scenic Arts, granted by the Spanish General Society of Authors and Editors (Sociedad General de Autores y Editores – SGAE-) and the Author Foundation (Fundación Autor), in the category of "Best music composition for scenic performance" for his original score for the performance Jazzing Flamenco.
+In 2010 he was finalist at the XIII Max Awards of the Scenic Arts, granted by the Spanish General Society of Authors and Editors (Sociedad General de Autores y Editores – SGAE-) and the Author Foundation (Fundación Autor), in the category of "Best music composition for scenic performance" for his original score, for the performance Jazzing Flamenco.

-Egozcue mainly performs live concerts of his own compositions and his different groups and performances have been presented in the best theatres and festivals all over the world.
+Egozcue mainly performs live concerts of his own compositions.
 In Spain he has played in the Liceo Theatre of Barcelona, the Palau de las Artes of Valencia, Albeniz Theatre of Madrid, Royal Theatre of Madrid, National Auditory of Music of Madrid, Patio de Conde Duque of Madrid (under the cycles "Summers of Villa") and Debod Temple.
-Abroad, he has showcased his music on five continents, taking part in the festivals Wexford Festival Opera (Ireland), Columbia Festival in Maryland (United States), Quebec Summer Festival (United States), Is Sanat Festival en Istanbul (Turkey), International Jazz Festival of Montreal (Canada), National Arts Centre in Ottawa (Canada), Memorial Auditorium at Stanford University in California (United States), Opernhaus Düsseldorf (Germany) and Al Bustan Festival in Beirut (Lebanon).
-And he has toured Argentina, Colombia, Mexico, United States, Canada, Spain, France, Italy, Germany, Switzerland, Norway, Ireland, Monaco, Romania, Greece, Turkey, Bahrain, Cyprus, Oman, Reunion Island and Jordan.
+Abroad, he has showcased his music on five continents, taking part in the Wexford Festival Opera (Ireland), Columbia Festival in Maryland (United States), Quebec Summer Festival (United States), Is Sanat Festival en Istanbul (Turkey), International Jazz Festival of Montreal (Canada), National Arts Centre in Ottawa (Canada), Memorial Auditorium at Stanford University in California (United States), Opernhaus Düsseldorf (Germany) and Al Bustan Festival in Beirut (Lebanon).

-Fernando Egozcue has combined his classical education with the jazz influences and the contemporary music, becoming the author of an own and exclusive music gender which has consolidated him as a reputed composer and performer.
-Currently he is focused on his own projects and on collaborations with other relevant musicians.